TYCT Members Area

 "The JCCP Practitioner Register has been established to enable practitioners delivering the aesthetic treatments set out in the Cosmetic Practice Standards Authority (CPSA) Framework of Standards and Competences to be accredited."(JCCP)

 Practitioners now registered with TYCT will normally transfer to the JCCP Register if they have elected to do so.
+Transfers are being made in stages from 5 April 2018.
 Those who elect not to transfer will continue registered with TYCT until their annual registration expires.

 Patient safety in the non-surgical cosmetic interventions sector now becomes the purpose of the Joint Council for Cosmetic Practitioners (JCCP), which was inaugurated on 1st March 2018.
 This is the fulfilment of a Government request for the industry to form a voluntary register backed by practice standards.